Children (composition): Music videosBillboard ascribes the final stage of the composition's promotion to the airing of its accompanying music video on music television networks such as MTV Europe and Germany's VIVA. Two videos were produced, the first was directed by Matt Amos and premiered in November 1995. It features black-and-white footage of a small girl riding in a car through a diverse range of landscape. The locations are London (Piccadilly Circus and Trafalgar Square), Paris (the Eiffel Tower can be seen), Geneva (place du Molard, rue Coutance), Morges (marina with small towers) and countryside in Switzerland (where Miles was born), and France and Italy near the Mont-Blanc Tunnel.

 The second video, filmed on location in New York, was directed by Elizabeth Bailey and premiered in February 1996.
 It was filmed in colour and alternates between images of Miles DJing at a nightclub rave and images of children at play, thereby touching upon both of the themes of the instrumental.

 Impact and legacy

+In the 1999 Neo-Geo game, Fatal Fury: Mark of the Wolves, the track Spread The Wings has a part to it that references the main tune.
 Upon including the track on 2002's The Very Best of Euphoria compilation, TheManAdam, co-creator of the Euphoria series of trance DJ mix albums, said that it "had a major influence on [his] generation of remixers and producers when [they] all at first started making trance".

-American entertainment company BuzzFeed listed "Children" at number 41 in their list of The 101 Greatest Dance Songs Of the '90s in 2017.
+American entertainment company BuzzFeed listed "Children" at number 41 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
+In 2018, Mixmag ranked it among "The 15 Best Mid-90s Trance Tracks", writing, "The track was inspired by photographs of young victims of the Yugoslav war and a desire to relax ravegoers before driving home to reduce car accident deaths.
+These intentions shine through.
+Sadly the producer passed away last year, but he showed the world the depth of feeling trance is capable of evoking."
+In 2023, Switch Disco and English singer-songwriter Ella Henderson heavily sampled "Children" for their single "React".
+In March 2025, Billboard magazine ranked the song number 59 in their list of "The 100 Best Dance Songs of All Time".